 A percentage of every Amazon purchase made after clicking on this link is donated to AMP.
 An easy and fun way to show support.
 Happy shopping!
 Or click here to make a tax deductible donation to AMP.

 Add to Cal

-This day-long event will feature an organ concert at 11 AM, traditional New Mexican music from Cipriano Vigil and Family at noon, and Western tunes from the Flying J Wranglers at 1:30 PM.
+This day-long event will feature Elise Gomber's one-woman show "And Our Mothers Before Us" at 11 AM, traditional New Mexican music from Cipriano Vigil and Family at noon, and Western tunes from the Flying J Wranglers at 1:30 PM.
 Tours of the historic site will occur throughout the day, along with historical lawn games.
 Arts, crafts, and food will be available for purchase.
 Visitors are encouraged to bring folding chairs and sunscreen.

 For over 30 years, the Flying J Wranglers have been taking audiences back to the Old West with fantastic fiddling, banjo plunking, guitar picking, world-champion yodeling and amazing harmonizing as they sing western ballads telling stories about the great American cowboys of old.
 Let this New Mexico ensemble lift your spirit with laughter and music from the funny, friendly and talented Flying J Wranglers.
 This family-friendly entertainment is sure to impress and transport you back in time.

 James Hobbs sings lead and tenor, writes western songs, and plays the rhythm guitar.
 He mixes in his dry humor from time to time, to the delight of some and the confusion of others.
 A former national champion yodeler, Cindy Hobbs is a strong and pure Western music vocalist who brings a special energy and warmth to the stage.
 They are joined by bass guitarist/singer Roy Black, guitar/banjo/dobro player Tim McCasland, singer Greg Meeks, and fiddle player Corinna Ripple.